JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 The SKIE library augments the Objective-C API produced by the Kotlin compiler: SKIE transforms flows into an equivalent of Swift’s `AsyncSequence`.
 SKIE directly supports Swift `async`/`await`, without thread restriction, and with automatic bi-directional cancellation (Combine and RxSwift require adapters).
-SKIE offers other features to produce a Swift-friendly API from Kotlin, including bridging various Kotlin types to Swift equivalents, and doesn’t require adding additional dependencies in iOS projects.
+SKIE offers other features to produce a Swift-friendly API from Kotlin, including bridging various Kotlin types to Swift equivalents.
+It also doesn’t require adding additional dependencies in iOS projects.

 The KMP-NativeCoroutines library helps you consume suspending functions and flows from iOS by generating necessary wrappers.
 KMP-NativeCoroutines supports Swift `async`/`await` functionality, as well as Combine and RxSwift.
 It has been